stfc/dl_py2f/paper.md

 nocite: '@*'
 ---

-[^a] Currently, with NVIDIA HPC compilers, integer arrays must be retrieved and altered using the `get` and `set` methods, respectively, in the `readonly=.true.` mode due to a compiler bug in nvfortran.
+[^a] Currently, with NVIDIA HPC compilers, arrays must be retrieved and altered using the `get` and `set` methods, respectively, in the `readonly=.true.` mode due to a compiler bug in nvfortran.